Grand Prix Sunbeams 1921, 1922 TT: 1921 French Grand Prix de l’A.C.F.

 The 1921 French Grand Prix de l’A.C.F was the premium international motoring sporting event on the calendar; the 1921 event was the first Grand Prix in seven years, marking the long-awaited return to normality after the Great War.
 It was held to great fanfare on 25 July.
-The thirty lap 321.68 mile race was run on the same circuit that was to become famous 1923–1928 as the Le Mans ‘24 hours Endurance’.
-The event attracted a strong field of international teams and the latest cars from France, Britain and the USA.
+The thirty lap 321.68 mile race was run on the same circuit that was to become famous 1923–1928 as the Le Mans '24 hours Endurance'.
+The event attracted a strong field of international teams and the latest cars from France, Britain and the US.

 S.T.D. envisaged seven entries but only weeks before the event the cars were not ready and an attempt to withdraw was made; this met with resistance from the designated pilots and after considerable effort by the S.T.D.
 Works at Sureness, four cars were made ready.
 Three of these were the very cars which only weeks earlier participated in the 1921 Indianapolis 500.

 Taking advantage of its international manufacturing base, S.T.D. fitted two cars as Talbot and two as Talbot Darracq – all mechanically identical.
 The Talbot was distinguished by its colour, the Talbot radiator and a slanted tail mounted diagonally with two spare wheels.
 The Talbot car were given race no. 10 and no.4 and were designated to newcomer H. O. D. Segrave in his first ever Grand Prix and the experienced K. Lee Guinness, of the eponymous stout dynasty and KLG sparkplugs.
 Two additional cars were fitted with Talbot-Darracq radiators and pointed tail similar to the configuration used at the Indianapolis 500.
 The two Talbot Darracq were entered for French aces Rene Thomas (no.5) and Andre Boillot (no.15).
 All four S.T.D. cars were modified from their Indianapolis configuration and fitted with both front and rear brakes.
 The competitors were started in pairs at half minute intervals.